s334047/KirunaExplorer-09/Retrospective/Retrospective-Sprint2.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed: 5 vs. done: 5
-- Total points committed vs. done
+- Total points committed: 45 vs. done: 45
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned: 75.5  vs. spent: 81.91 (as a team)

-**Remember**a story is done ONLY if it fits the Definition of Done:
+**Remember** a story is done ONLY if it fits the Definition of Done:

 - Unit Tests passing
 - Code review completed